artyomkotov/artyomkotov/README.md

 ---

 ### What I’m Learning
-- Better Docker practices (volumes, proxies, permissions)
+- Mastering the basics (HTML, CSS and JS)
-- Advanced system diagnostics and repair
+- System management and administration
-- Smarter automation across my homelab and personal workflows
+- Frameworks like React and Sveltekit & backend for them

 ---

 ### Want to chat?
 I’m not the first to talk, but I always respond.
-If youre into tech, self-hosting, or life outside the mainstream—drop a message or check out my repos.
+Feel free to drop a message or check out my repos.

 ---